fZpHr/ft_irc_42/README.md

 ## USAGE

-Connect to the server using any IRC client, for example:
+Connect to the server using any IRC client, such as Netcat:
 ```
-/connect localhost <port> <password>
+/nc localhost <port> <password>
 ```
 Then authentifcate yourself in the server: